-There are also records of artists John B Holtzclaw and Howard Verbeck having received commissions for ceilings, and old photographs show Art Deco-style ceilings in the Newspaper and Geneology rooms.
+Garnsey painted several other ceilings including entrance vestibules and the Art, Music and Teachers rooms in the (now demolished) East Wing.
+There are also records of artists John B Holtzclaw and Howard Verbeck having received commissions for ceilings, and old photographs show Art Deco-style ceilings in the Newspaper and Genealogy rooms.
 Those ceilings have either undergone extensive repainting (north and west vestibules) or no longer exist.

 We must remember that decorative painting done directly on wall and ceiling surfaces is vulnerable.
 Water and fire damage, the need to open walls for repair work, etc. make it tempting to simply paint over damaged surface decoration.
 Over the years this seems to have happened on the library’s ground floor and mezzanine level in particular.

-The Childrens’ Reading Room
+Children's Reading Room

-During the late 1920‘s three large scale mural projects were commissioned for the new library building.
+During the late 1920s three large-scale mural projects were commissioned for the new library building.
 First completed was a series of scenes from Ivanhoe for the walls of the Children’s Reading Room, executed in early 1926 by Julian Garnsey and his associate A. W. Parsons.
-Originally part of the East Wing that was demolished during the late 1980’s, the reading room has been preserved and incorporated (together with the Art Room above) into the new Bradley Wing.
+Originally part of the East Wing that was demolished during the late 1980s, the reading room has been preserved and incorporated (together with the Art Room above) into the new Bradley Wing.
 Wheelchair access has been added and the space is now utilized as a language lab, but the murals have been conserved in their original state.

 The mural cycle depicts dramatic moments from Walter Scott’s novel of medieval Britain after the Third Crusade.
-With its celebration of chivalry, exposure of anti-semitism and stories of Robin Hood and Richard the Lion Hearted, Ivanhoe was popularly considered a classic of children’s literature during the 1920’s.
+With its celebration of chivalry, exposure of anti-Semitism and stories of Robin Hood and Richard the Lion-Hearted, Ivanhoe was popularly considered a classic of children’s literature during the 1920s.

 Conceived as a whole by Julian Garnsey, the reading room is a gem of decorative mural art.
 Bookcases are surmounted by continuous painted scenes that rise to the ceiling.
 Executed with skill and brio by A.W.
 Parsons, the individual scenes meld into a colorful panorama that circles the room.
-In turn the beamed ceiling is treated as an elaborate illusion of wooden timbers meant to give the impression of a Norman castle.
+In turn, the beamed ceiling is treated as an elaborate illusion of wooden timbers meant to give the impression of a Norman castle.
 Patterned borders run along the top and bottom edges and surround the doorway to create a unified environment.
 Child scale wooden tables and chairs originally completed the whole.

-The History Room Murals
+History Room Murals

-In 1927 bids were sought for the two important mural projects intended to complete the library: decoration for the tunnel leading from Hope St up to an elevator located one level down from ground floor, and murals for the upper walls of the rotunda.
-In both cases subjects were to be drawn from California’s past.
+In 1927 bids were sought for the two important mural projects intended to complete the library: decoration for the tunnel leading from Hope St up to an elevator located one level down from the ground floor, and murals for the upper walls of the rotunda.
+In both cases, subjects were to be drawn from California’s past.
 It was the only aspect of the original library’s art program to focus on local history.

 Albert Herter won the commission for the tunnel murals.
-Herter was a well known muralist living in Santa Barbara who had already contributed work to an important Goodhue building, the National Academy of Science in Washington DC.
+Herter was a well-known muralist living in Santa Barbara who had already contributed work to an important Goodhue building, the National Academy of Science in Washington DC.
 The painter produced six scenes from what might be termed the standard 1920s version of California history with its themes of exploration, conquest and settlement: